My shopping cart

 In a blender combine the eggs, milk, mishmish, and rum (if using) and blend until well incorporated.
 You can also use a whisk, but if you do this make sure to strain the batter as you can easily end up with bits of unmixed white.

 Now the method.
-It sounds a bit complicated at first but has the benefit of being gentle (so no tearing the bread), and not making many dishes: Add a slice of panettone to a spanish tortilla pan and pour your blended liquid over the bread until it’s saturated, allow to sit for 5 minutes, then cover with the other pan and flip, uncover, repeat with more liquid so that the bread is well soaked, and allow to rest for 5 minutes more.
+It sounds a bit complicated at first but has the benefit of being gentle (so no tearing the bread), and not making many dishes: Add a slice of panettone to a spanish tortilla pan and pour about half your blended liquid over the bread until it’s saturated, allow to sit for 5 minutes, then cover with the other pan and flip, uncover, repeat with more liquid so that the bread is well soaked, and allow to rest for 5 minutes more.

 Uncover and melt some butter in the top pan over another burner, letting the slice continue to cook uncovered for about a minute.
 Carefully pour any excess melted butter over the slice in your other pan, cover, flip, then cook, covered, for another 3 minutes.
 Uncover and cook for 1 minute more.